 The annual report of the Carbon Disclosure Project (CDP) Germany showcased SolarWorld AG as a "sector leader" in renewable energies in 2011 due to our transparent and detailed reporting.

 We have made SolarWorld's current data from the CDP available here: Programme Response CDP SolarWorld

 This data is also available on the official website of the Carbon Disclosure Project:

 How high is the level of energy consumption at SolarWorld, and how much greenhouse gas does SolarWorld generate every year?

-The energy consumed throughout the group comes from a combination of the primary sources natural gas, heating oil, diesel, and gasoline and the secondary sources electricity and local heating.
-The primary energy consumed for these energy sources totaled 3,944 (in 2011: 5,082) TJ.
+The group-wide energy consumption is fed from the so-called primary sources (gas, oil, diesel, gasoline) and the secondary sources (electricity, local heat).
+The primary energy consumed for these energy sources totaled 4,428 (2014: 3,084) TJ.